.png)

 A Final Note

-If you’re still working and wondering whether you’re “burned out enough” to deserve support, that question alone is often a sign something needs attention.
+If you’re still working and wondering whether you’re “burnt out enough” to deserve support, that question alone is often a sign something needs attention.

 Recovery doesn’t have to wait until everything falls apart.